Browse Articles

 The version history of Angular

-As we have discussed earlier in this guide that Angular is evolving and teams are working hard to introduce new and crunchy features to improve performance and stability for the user.
-Below is the complete Angular versions history in a tabular format.
+As we have discussed earlier in this guide Angular is evolving and teams are working hard to introduce new and crunchy features to improve performance and stability for the user.
+Below is the complete Angular version history in a tabular format.

 Version